 Common Triggers to Avoid

-- NSFW terms, slang, or innuendos
+- NSFW terms, slang, or innuendos.

-- Mentions of violence or crime (even fictionally)
+- Mentions of violence or crime (even fictionally).

-- Prompts involving mental health or trauma
+- Prompts involving mental health or trauma.

-- Political misinformation or conspiracy topics
+- Political misinformation or conspiracy topics.

 How to Avoid the Warning

-Terms like "kill," "drugs," "nude," "explosive," etc. are heavily filtered.
+- Avoid Sensitive Keywords: Terms like "kill," "drugs," or "nude" are heavily filtered.

 What Happens If You Violate the Policy?